 Select Create New and then Link to Application

-In the General tab, give some name to your shortcut we are about to create.
+In the General tab, give a name to the shortcut we are about to create.
 For example Navicat.

-Secondly, Go to Application Tab type Name whatever you want and then come to the command section.
+Secondly, Go to the Application Tab type Name whatever you want, and then come to the command section.
 Where click on the Browse button and just like we did for Ubuntu, go to the downloaded Navicat folder and select start_navicat script.